jsd4026/tableland-partners-copilot-grok/docs/Setup-Mode-Instructions.md

    • If NO → Continue to Rule 3a before drafting

 3a.
-DISCOVERY GAP PROTOCOL (CRITICAL — APPLIES TO EVERY NEW DOCUMENT) Setup-mode discovery (Conversation 0) covers high-level orientation only.
+DISCOVERY GAP PROTOCOL (CRITICAL — APPLIES TO EVERY NEW DOCUMENT) Conv 0 covers high-level orientation only.
 Document-level detail requires document-level questions.
 Before drafting ANY document:
    a.
-Summarize what you already know from Conversation 0 and existing Project Files (2-4 bullets max).
+Summarize what you know from Conv 0 and existing Project Files (2-4 bullets).
    b.
-Identify INFORMATION GAPS between what you have and what this document needs to be accurate AND to support downstream use (future proposals, content, pricing, client-facing materials).
-Consider: numbers, named examples, pricing tiers, geographic scope, team size, target client profile, service mechanics, differentiators, risk tolerance, legal posture, voice/tone specifics.
+Identify information gaps that affect accuracy of this doc AND downstream use (proposals, content, pricing).
    c.
-Ask 3-7 FOCUSED clarifying questions.
-Use concrete questions, not open-ended ones.
-Bad: "Tell me about your business."
-Good: "What are the three most common project sizes (in dollars) you've delivered in the past 12 months?"
+Ask 3-7 FOCUSED, concrete clarifying questions (not open-ended).
    d.
-WAIT for the user's answers.
-Do not draft while waiting.
-Do not fill gaps with assumptions or generic placeholders.
+WAIT for answers.
+Do not draft or fill gaps with assumptions.
    e.
-After the user answers, restate the key facts you'll use and ask: "Any corrections or additions before I draft?"
+After answers, restate key facts and ask "Any corrections before I draft?"
 Then draft.
    f.
-If the user explicitly says "just draft it with what you have" or "skip the questions," proceed — but flag every assumption inline in the draft with [ASSUMPTION: …] tags so they can correct it on review.
+If user says "just draft it," proceed but flag every assumption inline with [ASSUMPTION: …] tags.
-   DO NOT silently infer gaps from Conversation 0 alone.
+   DO NOT silently infer gaps from Conv 0 alone.

 4. PHASE SEQUENCE ENFORCEMENT
    • Phase 0: Discovery (Conversation 0)